giusedroid/sls-dictionary-bot/README.md

 ## What

 ![Databot](assets/img/data-bot-2.gif)
-This repo provisions a Slack chat bot on AWS.
+This repo provisions a Slack Chat Bot on AWS.
 The bot will reply to mentions and direct messages.
 In this first release the only available instruction is `search: <YOUR TERM>` to get a definition stored in DynamoDB.
 It's written in NodeJS with Serverless Framework and a bit of CloudFormation.